Friday, December 30, 2022

 Stockholm School of Economics experts apply this to marketing to the elderly.
 They opine on what needs further research.
 Here are the main areas, along with my comments about them:

 How does aging influence brand loyalty?
 Much past research indicated that seniors stick with the brands they know to a greater extent than do younger adults.
 The implication for marketers has been to devote greater attention to acquiring new customers in the elderly demographic than to keeping the ones they have.
 But this loyalty might derive largely from convenience.
 People become less mobile with advanced age.
 The universal availability of ecommerce could change the calculus.
-We might need to shift the balance toward continual maintenance of brand loyalty.
+Maybe we need to shift the balance toward continual maintenance of brand loyalty.

 What are all the ways aging develops consumption wisdom?
 Most past research about elderly consumers articulates their perceptual and cognitive senescence.
 However, by virtue of having been around the block so many more times and around so many more blocks than their younger counterparts, odds are they’ve seen, been cheated by, and learned to spot more false advertising posted on storefronts along those blocks.